August Sang: Life and work

 As early as eight years old August Sang wrote his own poetry.
 Under the pseudonym Injo, he successfully participated in a literary competition run by the youth magazine Kevad in 1934 with his quick tempoed poem Improvisatsioon.
 In 1934 he made his debut in the literary arts magazine Looming.
 His collection of poems Üks noormees otsib õnne was published in 1936, with which he scored his breakthrough.
 Since that time he also wrote numerous reviews and essays on literature.
 In the late 1930s, he joined in the literary circle Arbujad which included such prominent early poets and authors as Bernard Kangro, Uku Masing, Kersti Merilaas, Betti Alver, Mart Raud, Heiti Talvik and Paul Viiding.
 Sang's second collection of poems Müürid, was published in 1939.

 In 1936 Sang married the Estonian poet and translator Kersti Merilaas and the couple had a son named Joel Sang in 1950.
 Sang and Merilaas had both been pivotal members of the Arbujad circle of writers.

-After the Soviet occupation of Estonia, Sang joined the Soviet Estonia Writers Union in 1945, but he was expelled in 1950.
+After the Soviet annexation of Estonia, Sang joined the Soviet Estonia Writers Union in 1945, but he was expelled in 1950.
 Only in 1955 was Sang permitted by the Soviet authorities to work as a writer again.
 A year later he re-joined the Writers' Union.
 He died, aged 55, in Tallinn.

 Alongside his literary activities August Sang translated poetry and prose from the German, Russian, French and Czech into Estonian, by authors such as Goethe, Peter Weiss, Maxim Gorky, Vladimir Mayakovsky, Franz Kafka, Gottfried Keller, Molière, Egon Erwin Kisch, and Lion Feuchtwanger.
+Sang was especially fond of the works of Vítězslav Nezval, who Ain Kaalep has named as the reason Sang learned the Czech language.

+Legacy

+In 2018, the Kultuuurileht Literary Publications Foundation established the August Sang poetry translation award, awarded each August for the best poetry translation published from the August of the previous year until the August of the current year.